Volunteering This Summer Find Out if Your Work is Tax Deductible (1440 × 600 px)

 Making Sure You’re Getting the Most of Your Volunteer Work

 • Transportation/Travel: If you have to drive or take public transportation for your volunteer work, that may be tax deductible.
-You can keep meticulous track of your gas spending driving back and forth to where you’re volunteering, or you can use the $0.14 per mile allowed by the IRS.
-If you have to pay for parking and it’s related to your volunteer work, then you may be able to deduct that too.
+You can either keep meticulous track of your gas spending driving back and forth to where you’re volunteering, or you can use the $0.14 per mile allowed by the IRS.
+If you have to pay for parking and it’s related to your volunteer work, you may be able to deduct that too.
 Your regular car maintenance and insurance coverage, however, are not tax deductible when volunteering.

 • Uniforms: If you are required to wear a uniform for the volunteer work, you may be able to deduct that purchase as well as its upkeep.
-However, it also must not be something you can use every day (think a t-shirt with a logo).
+However, it also must not be something you can use every day (think of a t-shirt with a logo).

 I’d love to hear from you.
 What causes are near and dear to your heart?
 How did you get started?